Downmoto/conny/docs/conny/README.md

 holds options for [Conny.write] and [Conny.style]

 ## Fields
-There are no public ields in the WriteOptions class
+There are no public fields in the WriteOptions class

 ## Constructor
 ```dart